hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 to complete tensor-equivalence groups, so one pinned alias pins the whole group.
 FastStorageAllocator now accepts time-indexed command-workspace reservations, counts them while choosing keep/evict candidates, and ignores tensors already pinned in fast storage.
+The scheduler obtains that snapshot from a target callback after cascade/time-index selection and before fast-storage allocation.

 Next verified increments:

-1. Generate the Neural-AI per-operation/cascade workspace snapshot and pass it through the scheduler to FastStorageAllocator before it spends the remaining TCDM budget; then integrate the classifier with scheduler memory roles.
+1. Generate the Neural-AI per-operation/cascade workspace snapshot through the scheduler callback; then integrate the classifier with scheduler memory roles.
 2. Complete any remaining eligible view/boundary materialization spill paths.
    Pointwise Conv L2 IFM/OFM use tiles of up to 256 spatial rows, stage every C32 input group once, and reuse one output